sybrew/the-seo-framework/readme.txt

 TODO for get_image_uploader_form(), allow custom classes -- for both the add/change and remove button separately.
 	-> Then we can remove the TEMP css in TSFEM.

 TODO add filter for custom title handling of the menu.
-Primarily to spawn notification alerts from Extension Manager.
+Primarily to spawn notification alerts via Extension Manager.

 TODO 2023

 TODO regression within this update?
 SEO Bar tooltip overflows sidebar in Gutenberg.
+	+ Also on WooCommerce pages... specifically the product category pages -> There, the arrow is misaligned, but that's probably because the page width changes after overflowing and displaying a bar.
+			-> Probably because there's no tsf-tooltip-boundary.
+Why?
+	-> is_product_category() doesn't work in admin because we sent a term object??

+TODO the_seo_framework_title_from_generation doesn't affect quick-edit.
+	-> It actually does, but the data is amended in real-time by the term name/post title inputs.
+		-> This is what we'll address when we add %syntax%.

+TODO WC's product page can be spawned as both a PTA and a page -- but TSF doesn't recognize it as a PTA, but as a is_shop()...
+	-> This means that none of the PTA settings work.
+No matter how we configure WC.
+Let's filter it.

 **For everyone**